balderdashy/sails-docs/concepts/Security/P3P.md

 ### Supporting P3P with Sails

-But all that aside, sometimes you just have to support P3P anyways.
+All of that aside, sometimes you have to support P3P anyways.

 Fortunately, a few different modules exist that bring P3P support to Express and Sails by enabling the relevant P3P headers.
 To use one of these modules for handling P3P headers, install it from npm using the directions below, then open `config/http.js` in your project and configure it as a custom middleware.
 To do that, define your P3P middleware as "p3p", and add the string "p3p" to your `middleware.order` array wherever you'd like it to run in the middleware chain (a good place to put it might be right before `cookieParser`):